dhutapratama/docs/container.md

 <a name="contextual-binding"></a>
 ### Contextual Binding

 Sometimes you may have two classes that utilize the same interface, but you wish to inject different implementations into each class.
 For example, two controllers may depend on different implementations of the `Illuminate\Contracts\Filesystem\Filesystem` [contract](/docs/{{version}}/contracts).
-Laravel provides a simple, fluent interface for defining this behavior:
+Lets provides a simple, fluent interface for defining this behavior:

     use App\Http\Controllers\PhotoController;
     use App\Http\Controllers\UploadController;